-DNA sequencing is changing the way we look at diseases from flu to cancer.
-Today's DNA sequencing often relies on manual sample preparation with different instruments operated by well-trained users.
-This greatly hampers DNA sequencing from being more accurate, fast, and affordable.
-To allow DNA sequencing to be used in a wider range of applications, such as diagnostics at home, it will be critical to fully automate these steps and integrate the sample prep flow together with sequencing, i.e. sample-to-answer in a single device.
+Innovations in genomics are changing the way we look at diseases from flu to cancer.
+Today's techniques often rely on manual sample preparation with different instruments operated by well-trained users.
+This limits the accuracy, speed and cost effectiveness, which hampers its wide-spread adoption, such as diagnostics at home.
+It will be critical to fully automate these steps and integrate the sample prep flow, i.e. sample-to-answer in a single device.

 This integrated approach can be achieved with smart precision fluidics, with micro sensors & actuators in silicon, fluidic channels in glass and packaged in plastic, depending on the need for high-precision structures.
 Think for example of a plastic channel with a silicon PCR chamber.